VincentYCYao/Vincent-DeepLearning-Blog/_posts/Server_posts/2020-09-02-PyCharm-Xforwarding.markdown

 * VSC: the ssh-terminal feature (on local machine, with GUI)
 * PyCharm-Professional: the ssh-terminal feature (on local machine, with GUI)
-* **PyCharm-Community + X-forwarding**: free (launch on remote machine and display on local machine, with GUI)
+* **PyCharm-Community + X11-forwarding**: free (launch on remote machine and display on local machine, with GUI)
 * python debug command (on remote machine, without GUI)

 **NOTE:**  Though Pycharm-professional is not for free, you can apply for free usage of the professional version using the university email.

-####  X-forwarding
+####  X11-forwarding

-**X-forwarding** enables you to launch a GUI-based application from a remote machine.
-To utilize the X-forwarding feature, you have to feed the `-X` tag to ssh command when you login to the  remote machine.
+**X11-forwarding** enables you to launch a GUI-based application from a remote machine.
+To utilize the X11-forwarding feature, you have to feed the `-X` tag to ssh command when you login to the  remote machine.
 For example:

 ```
 ssh -X <user-name>@<ip> -p <port-num>
 ```

-Enable X-forwarding: edit the `/etc/ssh/sshd.config` on remote machine
+Enable X11-forwarding: edit the `/etc/ssh/sshd.config` on remote machine

 #### PyCharm